 Mind to mind metaphysics in alphabet and cyberspace

-Phylogenetically, back when the brain was simple, its expressive function was almost non-existent.
-There was a neat Kantian fit between animal and environment: The rules of the world out there, its physics, were not challenged by the rules of the world in here; there was a nice match.
-But then through some urgency that it is just as easy to talk about metaphysically or teleologically as in terms of some deterministic chaotic evolution, the brain exploded, human-like hominids started walking upright about 35,000 years ago, looking forward, using tools, colonizing the world, creating new social structures.
+Before we were homo sapiens and the brain was simple, there was a neat Kantian fit between animal and environment: The rules of the world out there, its physics, were not challenged by the rules of the world in here; there was a nice match.
+But then through some urgency that it is just as easy to talk about metaphysically or teleologically as in terms of some deterministic chaotic evolution, the brain exploded, human-like hominids started walking upright about 100,000 years ago, looking forward, using tools, colonizing the world, creating new social structures.
 The brain, like some imperial culture exploding off a remote island, started projecting itself onto the world, terraforming the Earth in its own image and leaving in its wake a trail of non-bio-degradable tools and waste.
-The brain also started talking, depicting, enacting versions of its experience in cave paintings, ritual dances, gestures, and a grammar of grunts.
+Nature was finished.
+It was finished in the sense that it reached a fulfillment and a culmination, but it had also committed suicide, finished itself off.
+Not only did humans begin to massively alter the environment, but the brain also started talking, depicting, enacting versions of its experience in cave paintings, ritual dances, gestures, and a grammar of grunts.
 It became self-conscious.
 It recognized a mismatch between the world out there and the world in here: Hey!
 The world persists; we die!
 Self-consciousness and the idea of death were born in one fatal stroke.
+Finally, the brain framed everything it looked at: nature became a pastoral scene in the cognitive museum.
+The cosmos seen through human eyes was an artifice, always already available for use.

-The powerful cybernetic loop among environment, culture, and brain that we recognize as uniquely human was initiated sometime between 35,000 and 10,000 years ago as a result of who-knows-which-butterfly flapping who-knows-what sort of wings.
+On the flip side, the human brain is a prisoner of the loop of cognition, culture and communication, caught in its virtuous cycle.
 We call the cybernetic device that initiated and grew in this loop language or symbolizing.
-Frances Hellige in his book on cognition and the brain, Hemispheric Asymmetry, describes the growth of this loop initiated by the development of language, with feed-forward and feedback components, as a sort of “snowball effect” since it initiates a cycle of ever-widening gyres that eventually embraces and creates everything between the poles of culture and the biology of the brain itself, including physiological changes in structure and size of different regions.2
+Frances Hellige in his book on cognition and the brain, Hemispheric Asymmetry, describes this loop initiated by the development of language, with feed-forward and feedback components, as a sort of “snowball effect,” a cycle of ever-widening gyres that eventually embraces and creates everything between the poles of culture and the biology of the brain itself, including physiological changes in structure and size of different regions.2

 Neurophysiologists and cognitive scientists who study the alphabet note that its effects on the brain can even be seen in the lifetime development of individual people.
-Evidence is emerging that the use of language in the world helps reshape the brain from womb to tomb.
-A whole new discipline of neural plasticity has emerged in the last six years, showing that the brain is not the static, genetically-determined machine we once thought it to be.
+The use of language reshapes the brain from womb to tomb.
+A whole new discipline of neural plasticity has emerged in the last few decades, showing that the brain is not the static, genetically-determined machine we once thought it to be.
 In other words, ontogeny recapitulates phylogeny in culture-gene co-evolution as well.
-It’s happening to us, today, right now.
-Studies of aphasics and dyslexics show that the brain changes physiologically and progressively after the injury, suggesting that reading grows parts of the brain even in the lifetime of individual humans, just as losing the ability to read devolves the brain of individual humans, or forces the brain to “re-wire” itself autopoetically.
+Studies of aphasics and dyslexics show that the brain changes physiologically and progressively after injury, suggesting that parts of the brain grow even in the lifetime of individual humans.

-Fun with your new brain: a brief history of the rise of the alphabet
+Fun with your new brain: the rise of the alphabet

 The invention of pictographic writing by the Sumerians was “a secret treasure’ or mystery which the laymen could not be expected to understand and which was therefore the peculiar possession of a professional class of clerks or scribes,” Chiera writes.
 Furthermore, the metaphysics associated with this new telepathic technology becomes clear in the priestly functions these scribes served.
 Neo-Babylonian texts used the same ideogram for priest and scribe.
 Along with the script came a new mythology that, predictably, placed the power of language in the center of its metaphysics: “As for the creating technique attributed to these [new] deities, Sumerian philosophers developed a doctrine which became dogma throughout the Near East — the doctrine of the creative power of the divine word.
 All that the creating deity had to do, according to this doctrine, was to lay his plans, utter the word, and pronounce the name.